Abs0lute-Zer0/AbsoluteZero.github.io/ComponentSelection.md

 | ------------------- | --------- | --------- |-------| --------- | --------- |
 | 18650 Batteries | USE-18650 | +14.8V | 2200 | 870.58 | mA |
 |  |  |   | **Battery Life** | **2.53** |  **hr**|

+### Notes
+Each 18650 battery has a 3.7V output and 2.2 Ah.
+We will use four 18650 batteries in series to achieve a 14.8V output and maintain a 2.2Ah.